Have you ever asked yourself … “What is a growth mindset?”

 Mindset: The New Psychology of Success Book Summary (Video)

 Not a big fan of reading?
-Don’t let that hold you back, check out this video book summary of growth mindset to get the main points below.
+Don’t let that hold you back, check out this Growth Mindset summary with video to understand how to use it.
+Final Thoughts

 Similar to limiting beliefs, your mindset is something that you acquired a long time ago and might not even be aware of.
 Don’t let a fixed mindset hold you back from living the life you truly deserve.